-The candy-crazed katana from across the pond, "Pox", earned her moniker from the innumerable pockets of her iconic jacket, which she lines with stolen trinkets and treats.
+The candy-crazed katana from across the pond, "Pox", earned her moniker from the innumerable pockets of her iconic jacket – a fashion-forward fortress she lines with stolen trinkets and treats.
 Her playful and impulsive nature masks a vacancy she can never fill; the young runaway fled the kingdom and her sister with it, who remains trapped as a victim of their powerful and sadistic father.
 She aims to return and run him through.
 If he doesn't find her first.

 Played by Casey Toney

 The public-access actor with the magic touch, Squirt Purpler, adopted the pseudonym "Tech Wizard" after his most notable role: the villain in a children's TV show.
 Chubby, broken, and blonde, TW lived a sheltered life in his Nana's care, hiding his magic abilities from the public's hostile eye.
-That is until adorning his dead father's robes for a role.
-He wouldn't begin to fathom their significance until leaving his life behind to travel with the NeoScum toward the childhood trauma that formed him.
+That is, until adorning his dead father's robes for the role.
+He wouldn't begin to fathom their significance until leaving his life behind to travel with the NeoScum – right toward the childhood trauma that formed him.